 To minimise the suffering caused by snakebite envenoming, community knowledge and use of effective snakebite prevention and first aid measures must be increased.
 In addition, reliable access to safe, effective, affordable and quality-assured antivenom and other clinical and rehabilitation treatment by trained healthcare workers is desperately needed.

-- Gathering evidence on snakebite incidence rates and the price, availability and affordability of antivenom.
+- Gathering evidence on snakebite incidence rates, community and health system response and the price, availability and affordability of antivenom.

 - Equipping civil society with evidence and advocacy skills to press for greater policy action on snakebite.